HatchApps/xavier-help/team-management.md

 The Team Settings are available in the sidebar in the *Team View*; from here, you can manage all things Team related...

+### Team Roles

+For the standard [(non-enterprise)](/team-management.html#xavier-enterprise-team-roles) version of Xavier, there are two different user roles:

+* __Owner__: In addition to the permissions of team Members, Owners can: invite new team members, manage the Xavier subscription, add the Team Logo, and by default they can also view all clients added to Xavier.
+This role defaults to the person who created the Xavier team.
+There can only be one team Owner per team.

+* __Member__: Team members can add and remove clients, and adjust the [visibility settings](https://help.xavier-analytics.com/clients.html#client-visibility) of those clients they are able to view.
+All team members can add, delete, and review Flows.

 ### Team Profile
 You can add a team icon here, and also add a *branding header*.
 This header image will be added to the top of Xavier's PDF exports.
 It's best suited to a smaller logo than a large facebook-style banner image, as it will display at about